TanguyNa/gladys-lgwebos/README.md

 #### Restart Gladys

 #### Train the Brain

+In french language, sentences are :
+Eteins la télé
+Allume la télé
+Augmente le son de la télé
+Diminue le son de la télé
+For other language :
+Turn off TV
+Turn on TV
+Increase the sound of the TV
+Decrease the sound of the TV

 #### On the first use watch your tv screen to allow the hook to connect to it.